scverse/spatialdata/docs/design_doc.md

 The `SpatialData` object contains a set of Elements to be used for analysis.
 Elements contained within a `SpatialData` object must be able to share a single Region Table.
 Future work may extend `SpatialData` to allow multiple tables (see discussion [here](https://github.com/scverse/spatialdata/issues/43)).
 All Elements within a `SpatialData` object can be queried, selected, and saved via the `SpatialData` objects.

-**`NgffStore`**
+**`NGFFStore`**

-_Note: previously we used the term `SpatialDataContainer`; the new naming is `NgffStore`._
+_Note: previously we used the term `SpatialDataContainer`; the new naming is `NGFFStore`._

-The `NgffStore` is an object representing the on-disk layout of a dataset.
-The `NgffStore` parses the files to determine what data are available to be loaded.
+The `NGFFStore` is an object representing the on-disk layout of a dataset.
+The `NGFFStore` parses the files to determine what data are available to be loaded.
 Initial implementations will target a single Zarr file on disk, but future implementations may support reading from a collection of files.

 ### Elements